The last couple of weeks have been a little… weird. I’m not sure how else to explain it. I mean, everything’s just fine, but…

 “Thanks for coming, Spence.”

 I grab the list and shove it into my pocket before turning to leave.
-My car is in the paid parking area of the parking garage across the street, but I think I’m going to walk and try to clear my head.
+My car is in the paid parking garage across the street, but I think I’m going to walk and try to clear my head.

 It’s feeling murky…